 Although mental health issues are relatively common, it is often the case that children and young people don’t get the help they need as quickly as they should.
 As a result, mental health difficulties such as anxiety, low mood, depression, conduct disorders and eating disorders can stop some young people achieving what they want in life.

 Infobuzz offers a supportive and non-judgemental counselling service predominately for young people who are showing early signs of struggling with their mental health.
 Perhaps they are having difficulties at school, seem withdrawn or just not themselves.
 Our Counsellors work with young people who may be expressing their anxieties through self-harm or eating disorders and work with them to find more constructive coping mechanisms.

 Infobuzz counselling offers a safe and confidential space for families and young people to understand their thoughts and feelings.
 Counselling aims to help individuals acquire the resilience and skills to deal with life’s challenges.
-Individuals are offered an initial set of six sessions which can be delivered at home or in our own counselling rooms.
+Individuals are offered an initial set of six sessions delivered in our own counselling rooms.
 Some of these services can be offered for free and others will need to be commissioned and funded.